alifahsanilsatria/twitter-clone/README.md

 ## Description

 This is an example backend twitter-clone implementation with Clean Architecture in Go (Golang).
+Architecture in this project is inspired from https://github.com/bxcodec/go-clean-arch branch v3

 Rule of Clean Architecture by Uncle Bob